The Founding Fathers were Overwhelmingly Religious Men

 - Calvinist – 1 – 0.6%

 Mentioning religious affiliation is one thing, but ascertaining how deeply the individuals were committed to the tenets of their faith is another.
 Other than what we can observe in their writings, we may never know what they truly, deeply believed.
 From what I have read, it seems pretty well established that Benjamin Franklin was probably the most “diest” of the founders with perhaps Jefferson following in a close second.
-Jefferson appeared to believe that the Bible and churches of his day bore the tell-tale marks of the interpolations of men.
+Jefferson appeared to believe that the Bible and the churches of his day bore evidence of uninspired meddling.

 The whole history of these books [the Gospels] is so defective and doubtful that it seems vain to attempt minute enquiry into it: and such tricks have been played with their text, and with the texts of other books relating to them, that we have a right, from that cause, to entertain much doubt what parts of them are genuine.
 In the New Testament there is internal evidence that parts of it have proceeded from an extraordinary man; and that other parts are of the fabric of very inferior minds.
 It is as easy to separate those parts, as to pick out diamonds from dunghills. – Thomas Jefferson, letter to John Adams, January 24, 1814